-There is a lot of flooring terminology you’ll come across when you’re on the lookout for a new floor.
+There is a lot of flooring terminology you will come across when you are on the lookout for a new floor.
 One of them which you may be wondering about, is floating floors.

 What is a Floating Floor?

 A floating floor is basically a floor which isn’t installed directly onto the subfloor.
 Instead, it is typically installed on top of a good quality underlay.
-It isn’t fixed down, which means you won’t nail or glue it.
-Instead, you’ll use either a tongue and groove or click installation process, depending upon the flooring type.
+It isn’t fixed down, which means you will not nail or glue it.
+Instead, you will use either a tongue and groove or click installation process, depending upon the flooring type.

 Which Types Of Floors Can Be Floated?